 6. Pay attention when your order is called.

-It’s easy to get distracted while waiting for your coffee, but try to stay alert.
+Source: Unsplash It’s easy to get distracted while waiting for your coffee, but try to pay at least a bit of attention.
 When your order is called, collect it promptly.
 Avoid leaving your coffee sitting on the counter while you chat with a friend or scroll through your phone.

 7. Be polite and respectful.